zopefoundation/www.zope.org/docs/developer/roadmap.rst

 Plone 6, which is still under development, will use Zope 5.

 * Python support:
-    - 3.6 (Python 3.6 has reached End Of Life status, we will stop supporting it with Zope 5.7)
+    - 3.6 (Deprecated with Zope version 5.5.1, will be dropped in Zope version 5.7)
     - 3.7
     - 3.8
     - 3.9
-    - 3.10 (planned for early 2022)
+    - 3.10 (new with Zope version 5.4)

 * Support schedule:
     - Full support: ongoing